Tylenol can relieve some stomach pain, but only if caused by mild discomfort, not serious digestive issues.

 ➤ It may help if stomach pain is due to muscle strain.

-➤ Avoid Tylenol if you have liver problems.
+➤ Avoid Tylenol or ask a doctor first if you have liver problems.

-➤ Consult a doctor for persistent or severe stomach pain.
+➤ Consult a doctor for persistent, severe, or unexplained stomach pain.

-➤ Do not use Tylenol to treat stomach ulcers or inflammation.
+➤ Do not use Tylenol alone to treat stomach ulcers, infection, obstruction, or inflammation.

 Frequently Asked Questions